RedesignScience/cvpack/README.md

 ### Documentation

-The documentation for CVPack is available at [Read the Docs](https://cvpack.readthedocs.io/en/stable).
+The documentation for CVPack is available at [Github Pages](https://redesignscience.github.io/cvpack).

 ### Copyright